-For reinsurance counterparties, the Board approves security guidelines for how large a portion of a reinsurance contract can be placed per a separate reinsurer.
+For reinsurance counterparties, the Board approves security guidelines which determine the maximum size of reinsurance contract cover per a separate reinsurer.
 This portion is dependent on the reinsurer's rating as well as on Topdanmark's own assessment of the reinsurer.
 The largest risk concentrations may occur in case of major catastrophe events, including storms and cloudbursts.